eficode-academy/istio-katas/setup-introduction.md

 <details>
     <summary> More Details </summary>

-Open a terminal in the root of the git repository (istio-katas) and use `kubectl apply -f deploy/v1` to deploy the stack:
+Open a terminal in the root of the git repository (istio-katas) and use `kubectl` to deploy `v1` of the application.

-Deploy version 1 (`v1`).

 ```console
 kubectl apply -f deploy/v1